2003 Pacific typhoon season: Retirement

-The names Imbudo and Maemi were retired by the ESCAP/WMO Typhoon Committee.
-The names Molave and Mujigae were chosen to replace Imbudo and Maemi respectively.
-While Yanyan was requested by Hong Kong to be removed in the list, and was replaced by Dolphin.
+Following the season, the ESCAP/WMO Typhoon Committee would retire the names Imbudo and Maemi.
+They would be replaced by Molave and Mujigae.
+Hong Kong requested the name Yanyan to also be removed from the list, and was subsequently replaced by Dolphin.
+Additionally, misspelled Koni had its spelling corrected to Goni.

-The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) announced that the name Harurot had its name retired due to extensive damage.
-The name Hanna was chosen to replace Harurot.
-Also, the name "Koni" was replaced by "Goni", after it was found that Koni was a misspelling.
+PAGASA announced that Harurot would be retired from their naming lists due to extensive damage, and was replaced by Hanna for future seasons.

-Storm effects
+Season effects

 The following table provides basic meteorological and impact information for each tropical cyclone from the 2003 Pacific typhoon season in tabular format; unnamed tropical cyclones are not included.
 PAGASA names for storms are provided in parentheses.
 Storms entering from the Central Pacific only include their information while in the western Pacific, and are noted with an asterisk *.